readium/lcp-specs/readium-lcp-draft.md

 </table>

 <br />
 In addition to these link relations, this specification introduces the [LCP Link Relations Registry](#informative-references).
-All official link relations used in the License Document and declared in official LCP specification documents <b>MUST</b> be referenced in the registry.
+All official link relations used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.

-Link relations <b>MAY</b> also be extended for vendor-specific applications.
-Such links <b>MUST</b> use a URI instead of a string to identify their link relations.
+Link relations <b class="rfc">may</b> also be extended for vendor-specific applications.
+Such links <b class="rfc">must</b> use a URI instead of a string to identify their link relations.

 ### Link Object